jrgx19/Docker/README.md

-This is a work in progress as I sttempt to clean up my current "production" HomeLab setup.
+This is a work in progress as I attempt to clean up my current "production" HomeLab setup.

 This setup incorporates the use of a main/common/system-wide .env file and a per stack .env.
 Due to how docker compose handles external .env files, the following command is required to start